He fixes things, or, at least, he tries

 Old TVs, radios, and a fridge

-Starting with one or two in his workshop
+Starting with one or two in the shop

 Graduating to a horde of broken things